 - Fly South to El Calafate, the gateway to Southern Patagonia.
-Mini-track on the awe inspiring blue glaciers (age dependent), boat beside them to take in the thunderous calving, or get down on the water to kayak alongside them.
-Enjoy meals overlooking Lake Argentina and horseback ride through the remote wilderness.
+Mini-track on the awe-inspiring blue glaciers (age dependent), boat beside them to take in the thunderous calving, or get down on the water to kayak alongside them.
+Enjoy meals overlooking Lake Argentina and a horseback ride through the remote wilderness.

 - Trade in Patagonia’s isolation for the bustle of Buenos Aires.
 Be enlivened by the city’s history, culinary delights and the iconic tango of this cosmopolitan city.
 If you’re here during the fútbol season, we highly recommend taking in a match.